carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 1. MLIR makes use of extensive uniqued immutable data structures (affine expressions, types, etc are all immutable, uniqued, and immortal).
-2. Constants are defined in per-function pools, instead of being globally uniqued.
+2. Constants are defined in per-operation pools, instead of being globally uniqued.
-3. Functions themselves are not SSA values either, so they don't have the same problem as constants.
+3. Functions, and other global-like operations, themselves are not SSA values either, so they don't have the same problem as constants.
-4. FunctionPasses are copied (through their copy ctor) into one instance per thread, avoiding sharing of local state across threads.
+4. Passes are copied (through their copy ctor) into one instance per thread, avoiding sharing of local state across threads.

-This allows MLIR function passes to support efficient multithreaded compilation and code generation.
+This allows MLIR passes to support efficient multithreaded compilation and code generation.